Ahmed-Eldably/neural_modelling_24/readme.md

 ## Usage

-Still work in progress to simulate all paradigms.
-For now running each paradigm in 02_conditioning or 03_extinction should be enough to get the graphs.
+Still, work in progress to simulate all paradigms from one file.
+For now, running each paradigm in 02_conditioning or 03_extinction should be enough to get the graphs.
 Also, the plots are already saved in each folder.

 ## References